 The City Mini claims to self-fold once the safety straps are unsnapped.
-We aren't sure about this, but it is very easy to fold compared to the competition, and we were impressed by the process.
+We aren't sure about this, but it is very easy to fold compared to the competition, and we are impressed by the process.
 After removing the safety straps, all you need to do is lift the fabric handle in the center of the seat.

-It does require two hands, but you only need to bend halfway and it self-stands, and auto-locks.
-To easy unfold requires two hands, and it is rated as easy compared to the competition.
-It has two steps, and you only need to bend down halfway to finish.
-We caution parents to double check that they have re-snapped the safety straps and to avoid getting lazy and leaving them undone.
+It requires two hands, bending halfway, and it self-stands, and auto-locks.
+To easy unfold requires two hands, and it has two steps, with a halfway bend to finish.
+We caution parents to double-check that they have re-snapped the safety straps and to avoid leaving them undone.

 Ease of Setup

 The City Mini Double took just over 8 minutes to set up.
 The manual is average and not as good as other Baby Jogger instructions.
 The canopies are the hardest part to assemble, but you won't need any tools.